app.loshadki

 Command rule

-At this point if you click a link it will open Safari browser by default.
-But when you click link while pressing Command OpenIn will show you browser selection.
+At this point, if you click a link it will open the Safari browser by default.
+But when you click a link while pressing Command, OpenIn will show you the browser selection.

 Order of the rules

 The order of the rules is important.
-As OpenIn matches each rule one by one, while trying to find which rule matches the opening context.
+OpenIn matches each rule one by one while trying to find which rule matches the opening context.

-Second rule will be executed only when Focus Hint is transferred from the System Focus (we have not defined it).
+The second rule will be executed only when a Focus Hint is transferred from the System Focus (we have not defined it yet).

-And last rule does not have any filtering in it, so this rule will always be executed when none of the previous rules matched opening context.
+And the last rule does not have any filtering in it, so this rule will always be executed when none of the previous rules matched the opening context.

 Browsers with rules